 Michigan Inland Lakes Convention

-We invite you to the 2018 Michigan Inland lakes Convention!
-This year, we are meeting jointly with the Michigan Clean Water Corps (MiCorps) Annual Volunteer Monitoring Conference.
+The 2018 Michigan Inland lakes Convention brought 200 lake enthusiasts to Grand Rapids, October 4-5.
+This year, we met jointly with the Michigan Clean Water Corps (MiCorps) Annual Volunteer Monitoring Conference.

-The Convention will kick off with a welcome reception on Wednesday evening, October 3.
-Thursday morning, two outstanding keynote speakers - Bill Creal, former Water Resources Division Chief for the Michigan Department of Environmental Quality, and Lisa Borre of the Cary Institute of Ecosystem Studies - will set the tone for the Convention along the theme of "Working Together for Healthy Lakes" - on local, state, and global scales.
-We will break out into thematic sessions on Thursday afternoon, followed by an evening reception highlighting posters and educational displays.
-Friday morning, the thematic breakout sessions will continue, and Friday afternoon will offer a variety of workshops, field trips, and breakout sessions.
+The Convention kicked off with a welcome reception on Wednesday evening, October 3.
+Thursday morning, two outstanding keynote speakers - Bill Creal, former Water Resources Division Chief for the Michigan Department of Environmental Quality, and Lisa Borre of the Cary Institute of Ecosystem Studies - set the tone for the Convention along the theme of "Working Together for Healthy Lakes" - on local, state, and global scales.
+We broke out into thematic sessions on Thursday afternoon, followed by an evening reception highlighting posters and educational displays.
+Friday morning, the thematic breakout sessions continued, and Friday afternoon offered a variety of workshops, field trips, and breakout sessions.
 View full session descriptions for Thursday and Friday.

 Session themes include:

 - Invasive Species

 - Lake Monitoring